larryhui7/larryhui7.github.io/content/projects/heat-transfer-channels/index.md

 Nu=\frac{\bar{h}D\_h}{k}\text{ and }Re=\frac{w\_mD\_h}{\nu}
 $$

-### 2:1 Passage with Adiabatic Wall
+### Task II

-This case uses the same code organization as the 4:1 passage, however the number of elements changed and we introduced a new boundary condition, namely an adiabatic one.
+Task II is effectively the exact same code organization as Task I, however the number of elements changed and we have introduced a new boundary condition, namely an adiabatic one.
 After each temperature iteration, the wall temperature at each node of the right wall is set equal to the new value of temperature at the node immediately to the left of the wall node, enforcing no temperature gradient and thus zero heat flux.

 ```matlab
 % Iterative loop to check T convergence